Enquire Now

 • Celtic Manor Resort

-The Annan Hotel Llandudno is an elegant, Detached Bed & Breakfast hotel set within its grounds in a quiet location just a couple of minutes' walk from the promenade and town centre.
+The Annan Hotel Llandudno is an elegant, Detached Bed and breakfast hotel set within its grounds in a quiet location just a few minutes walk from the promenade and town centre.
 Established in 1945, Annan offers efficient service, friendly staff, and a warm welcome.

-St. Pierre Marriott Hotel & Country Club converted from a stately 14th-century Welsh manor and situated on 400 acres of magnificent parkland in the Wye Valley.
-Offering an unparalleled golfing experience and top-notch service.
+St. Pierre Marriott Hotel & Country Club converted from a stately 14th-century Welsh manor on 400 acres of magnificent parkland in the Wye Valley.
+We are offering an unparalleled golfing experience and top-notch service.
 Explore our spacious, elegant guest suites, which offer contemporary comfort and quality amenities.

 Nestled within a 650-acre private estate in the beautiful South Wales countryside, the Vale Resort is far more than your average luxury hotel.
 Their facilities are world-class, but we’d prefer you be the judge of that.

-Choose a seriously stylish stay at our five-star Resort Hotel, featuring several floors of immaculately designed Celtic Manor rooms, situated right in the heart of the resort.
-Whether you’re planning to party, or in need of some laid-back luxury, you’ll have everything you need.
-Simply step in a lift for restaurants, bars, and spas.
+Choose a seriously stylish stay at our five-star Resort Hotel, featuring several floors of immaculately designed Celtic Manor rooms in the heart of the resort.
+Whether planning to party or need some laid-back luxury, you'll have everything you need.
+Step in a lift for restaurants, bars, and spas.

 Play on one of Wales's most beautiful and scenic golf courses.
 Wales is home to over 140 golf courses, and many world-class layouts need to be on every golfer's bucket list.
 Wales' compact nature allows golfers to explore the country in a week and enjoy the stunning scenery in different regions.
 You can easily mix and match different golf courses, so you might play a links course one day and a championship course the next.